Patient Portal LOGIN NEW USER đź’ł Pay Bill

 We may deny your request to inspect or copy your PHI if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety or that of another person, or that it is likely to cause substantial harm to another person referenced within the information.
 You have a right to request a review of this decision.

 To inspect and copy your PHI, you must submit a written request to the Medical Records Department.
-We may charge you a fee to cover copying, mailing or other costs incurred by us in complying with your request.
+We may charge you a reasonable fee to cover copying, mailing or other costs incurred by us in complying with your request.

 Right to an accounting.
 You have the right to an accounting of certain disclosures of your PHI to third parties.
 This does not include disclosures that you authorize, or disclosures that occur in the context of treatment, payment or health care operations, or disclosures we are permitted to make without your authorization.
 The request for an accounting of disclosures must be made in writing to the Medical Records Department.
 The request should specify the time period sought for the accounting.
 We are not required to provide an accounting for disclosures that took place six years prior to the date on which the accounting is requested, unless otherwise required by law.